Buying a 1/2 Carat Diamond Ring

-When you start your search for a diamond engagement ring, one of the first things you should understand is that carat is not the be all and end all.
-You can get a stunning engagement ring at any budget as long as you don’t cut corners on quality.
+Are you interested in buying a 1/2 carat diamond ring?
+When you start your search for a diamond engagement ring, one of the first things you should understand is that carat is not the be-all and end-all.
+You can get a stunning engagement ring on any budget as long as you don’t cut corners on quality.
+And we will show you how in this article.

 How much does a ½ carat diamond ring cost?